 Peto’s Italian garden was the centrepiece in his garden design.
 It includes a 30m long water lily pond, surrounded by stone balustrades, and is set within flower beds and borders.
 Its wide gracious steps and its paving were from honey coloured Ham Hall stone.
 The Edwardian planting in the garden provided both structure and colour.
-The Trust’s volunteers work to ensure that the Italian garden is colourful throughout the seasons; and the Trust hopes to be able to restore its stonework as funds permit.
+The Trust’s volunteers work to ensure that the Italian garden is colourful throughout the seasons.
+Landsec funded the restoration of the one set of stone steps in use in 2019; and the Trust hopes to be able to restore more of the Garden's stonework as funds permit.

 The Peto treehouse